 His taste in literature leans to fiction because, through novels, he can feel what the characters are going through without having the actual experience.
 Lately, he’s been bouncing back and forth between sci-fi and Google’s list of the 100 greatest novels.
 He also has what he calls a tight group of a half dozen friends who get together and go bowling and play board games like Axis and Allies.
 “We gravitate to games that require a lot of strategy.
 We’re fairly competitive and analytical.”

 Alex realizes it takes more than knowledge of the law to be a great at what he does.
 “Studying was my profession as a student in college and law school, and I became a good student.
 Now I’m learning what qualities, in addition to knowing the law, are required to make a good lawyer.”

-Alex earned degrees in Economics and Philosophy as an undergraduate at the University of Cincinnati.
-He stayed at UC to attend the College of Law.
-Alex used his time during law school, both in and out of the classroom, to become exposed to world of tax law.
-Besides coursework, Alex volunteered his time to the Volunteer Income Tax Assistance (VITA) program, published an article regarding tax issues as a member of the UC law review, and interned at 3 different tax internships: a small private law firm, the IRS Chief Counsel’s Office, and the tax department of Procter and Gamble.
+Before joining Graydon, Alex earned undergraduate degrees in Economics and Philosophy and a J.D. from the University of Cincinnati.
+During law school, Alex gained an interest in tax law through coursework, three tax law internships, volunteering for the Volunteer Income Tax Assistance (VITA) program, and publishing an article on a tax issue as a member of the UC law review.
 After graduating from the UC College of Law, Alex continued his education at the NYU School of Law, and graduated with an LLM in taxation.

-Alex is originally from Morgantown, West Virginia, and currently lives in West Price Hill.
+Alex is originally from Morgantown, West Virginia, and currently lives in downtown Cincinnati.